Morley railway station: Current problems

 The increase in demand, combined with growth elsewhere on the line, means that overcrowding in the morning peak, particularly for commuters heading towards Leeds, is becoming more of an issue.

-Despite this commuter growth little has been done to bring this station into the 21st century.
+Despite this commuter growth little had been done to bring this station up to current high standards.
 For example, only one platform is accessible for disabled passengers, there is insufficient parking, access routes to and from the station are often overgrown with weeds, and there are frequent drainage problems which all combine to make the station not as pleasant as other stations in West Yorkshire.
 In 2012 a "Friends of Morley station" group was formed, and is addressing some of these issues.
 Work to improve the car park and drainage commenced in February 2013.

-The Morley Observer & Advertiser stated on 12 January 2011 that plans are now in place to update the station, starting with the installation of CCTV.
-This was later installed.
+The Morley Observer & Advertiser stated on 12 January 2011 that plans are now in place to improve the station, starting with the installation of CCTV.
+This was later put in place.

 The outlying location of the station could put some users off as it is a ten to fifteen minutes walk from the centre of Morley.
 The shortest walking route being via Queen Street, Ackroyd Street and then via the station steps (approx. 90) to the side of the Miners Arms Pub.

 The nearest bus service to the station is the 46 operated by First.
 This runs along King George Avenue and New Bank Street.
 The nearest stops are only a few minutes walk away.

 There's no taxi rank at the station, but there are a number of local cab firms in the area.

 An improved station, 75 m from the current one, is planned to be opened in the summer of 2023.

+In 2023, relocation of the station about 240 ft (73 m) from its current position was underway to allow for longer platforms at the resited station.

+From 17 to 25 June 2023, engineers completed a number of major upgrades at Morley Station which included the construction of new platforms, the initiation of old platform demolition, a full signalling recontrol to Network Rail's York Rail Operating Centre and the installation of a brand-new footbridge.